eradman/entr/README.md

     $ ls *.js | entr -r node app.js

+Launch and auto-reload a node.js server as a background task:

+    $ (ls *.js | entr -r node app.js &)

 Clear the screen and run a query after the SQL script is updated:

     $ echo my.sql | entr -p psql -f /_